Terms of Reference

 Roles, skills and attributes required of the Chair and Deputy Chair

-• The Office for Disability Issues will hold, and make available to Board members, job descriptions for the roles of Chair and Deputy Chair.
+The Ministry will hold, and make available to Board members, job descriptions for the roles of Chair and Deputy Chair.

 • consult with the Board on all matters where guidance is required, or mandate is unclear